Skip to main contentScroll Top

 6- Wat Chai Watthanaram

-Located to the west of the main island forming the heart of the Ayutthaya Historical Park, Wat Chai Watthanaram is a large quincunx structure, typical of Khmer architecture, such as the temple of Angkor Wat for example, namely, towers forming a square plus a central one, the shape of which takes up the ancient prangs, conical in shape, as opposed to the usual Thai style, bell-shaped.
+Located west of the main island that forms the heart of the Ayutthaya Historical Park, the Wat Chai Watthanaram is a large quincunx structure, typical of Khmer architecture, like the temple of Angkor Wat for example, namely, towers forming a square plus a central one, whose shape takes up the ancient prangs, conical in shape, as opposed to the usual Thai style, in the shape of a bell.

 King Prasat Thong built this royal monastery on the bank of the Chao Phraya River in 1630, to pay homage to his adoptive mother, the temple being built on the site of her residence.